robusta-dev/robusta/docs/index.rst

 More examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here are common Robusta automations:
+Here are some common things people automate with Robusta:

 * Send logs of crashing pods to Slack/MSTeams
 * Enrich ``HostOutOfDiskSpace`` alerts with details about large files